 Contrasting Crest Shape and Adding a Circle

-Traditionally, samurais had the family crests on flags and curtains, so they didn’t need to have a contrasting shape.
+Traditionally, samurais had family crests on flags and curtains, so they didn’t need a contrasting shape.
 In the Warring States period (the 15th century), however, a clothing system of ceremonial dress and shoulder gowns arose.

 They started painting the family crests on these garments, and the Kamon gradually took on a more formal shape.
 In the Tokugawa period (1603-1867), samurais under the feudal lords usually wore dresses with three or five family crests, which generally resulted in contrasting crest shapes.
 Adding a circle to the family crest also became common around this time.